apache/kafka/TROGDOR.md

 Both the coordinator and the agent expose a REST interface that accepts objects serialized via JSON.
 There is also a command-line program which makes it easy to send messages to either one without manually crafting the JSON message body.

-Most Trogdor RPCs are idempotent.
-Sending the same RPC twice in a row has the same effect as sending the RPC once.
+All Trogdor RPCs are idempotent except the shutdown requests.
+Sending an idempotent RPC twice in a row has the same effect as sending the RPC once.

 Tasks
 ========================================